soracom/soracom-sdk-swift/README.md

 let bogus = p[.bogus] // this line results in compile-time error
 ```

-Payload works like a Swift dictionary of type `[PayloadKey: AnyObject]`.
-Only values defined by the `PayloadKey` enum are valid.
+Payload works like a Swift dictionary of type `[PayloadKey: AnyObject]` .
+The keys must be values defined by the `PayloadKey` enum.
 This allows Xcode to flag most mistyped keys as a compile-time error:

 ![screenshot: Xcode flags invalid keys](Whatever/Documentation/xcode-flags-invalid-payload-key.png)